davimmt/study/resumos/aws-certifications-overview.md

  - **Compute Optimizer**: Analyzes (machine learning) metrics of utilization and makes recommendations
  - **Elasticsearch**: Full-text search and analytics engine.
  - **Data Pipeline**: Web service used to automate data movement and transformation
+ - **AWS Glue**: Serverless service that makes Extraction, Transformation, and Loading of data to warehouses or lakes.

 ### Cost Management
  - **Cost Explorer**: Analyze Your AWS Cost and Usage, provides usage-based forecasts of estimated billing for the next month